zimu1i/jax-transformer/README.md

 pytest
 ```

 Requires Python 3.10+.
-Runs on CPU — no GPU needed.
+Runs on CPU (no GPU needed).

 ## Status